johnprock/470proj/README.md

 --------
 The core algorithm is the similarity calculation.
 We compute the similarity between your changes and the original wikipedia document.
 When you've rewritten the content in your own words, the similarity score will reflect that.
+We also provide a tool suite to help transfrom the edit document.
+* Sentence Search: Finds a related sentence by tranversing wikipedia's link structure
+* Sentence Merge: Computes the two most similar sentences in your document.
+These could potentially be combined.
+* Anastrophe: Attempts to automatically reorded the clauses of your sentence.
+* Synonym: Uses nltk to find synonyms.
+* Find and Replace: Simple find and replace tool.

 How to run it